-- 6. At the AGM in 2024, the President shall be invited, on retirement, to become the Immediate Past President until the AGM in 2025.
-Thereafter the role of Immediate Past President shall cease. - 7.
+- 5. Each year at least 60 days before the AGM the Council shall appoint a Fellow or Associate to be President with effect from the AGM. - 6.
+On retirement the President shall be invited to become the Immediate Past President for the ensuing period as provided under Regulation 2. - 7.
 The Council shall appoint such other honorary officers as it may require from amongst its members, and such honorary officers shall serve for one year but may be re-appointed. - 8.
 The Council may fill from amongst its members any casual vacancy among the honorary officers that arises in the course of a year.